-Keys to Successful Business Transformation
+Keys to a Successful Business Transformation in 2022

-It is important that businesses conduct the PST in parallel with the regular testing cycles, but it should lag to give the development team time to build the solution and allow for fixing bugs.
+Furthermore, it is important that businesses conduct the PST in parallel with the regular testing cycles, but it should lag to give the development team time to build the solution and allow for fixing bugs.
 The PST should be done well before the user acceptance testing, as all defects should be solved before then.